thiwaK/open-gis-lk/README.md

 ## ❤️ Support Open Data in Sri Lanka

-If you believe in open knowledge and the power of geospatial data, consider sharing this project with your network or contributing to its growth.
+If you believe in open knowledge and the power of geospatial data, consider giving a star, sharing this project with your network or contributing to its growth.

 > Together, we can build a more accessible and informed Sri Lanka.